THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Everything that cannot stand the fire of God’s holy Presence will be burned—Christian and non-Christian alike.
 God is equitable.
 There are no pets, no favorites.

 Sin is sin and it is judged impartially.
 If we can maintain our trust in Christ until the Day of the Lord we will be saved.
-If we can allow Christ to work in us now, in the present moment, our works will stand in that hour for they will have been wrought in God and therefore cannot be consumed by the fire of God.
+If we can allow Christ to work in us now, in the present moment, our works will stand in that hour for they will have been prepared in God and therefore cannot be consumed by the fire of God.

 It is not true that God judges the words, motives, and deeds of the Christian by a lesser standard than that which He applies to the words, motives, and deeds of the non-Christian.
 In fact, the Christian is judged more strictly.
 Judgment begins with the household of God (I Peter 4:17).